nimbleape/react-native-callkeep-1/README.md

 ### setAvailable
 _This feature is available only on Android._

-Tell _ConnectionService_ that the device is ready to accept outgoing calls.
+Tell _ConnectionService_ that the device is ready to make outgoing calls.
 If not the user will be stuck in the build UI screen without any actions.
 Eg: Call it with `false` when disconnected from the sip client, when your token expires ...